IQSS/dataverse/CONTRIBUTING.md

 ## Ideas/Feature Requests

-Your idea or feature request might already be captured in the [Dataverse issues in GitHub] but if not, the best way to bring it to the community's attention is by posting on the [dataverse-community Google Group][].
+Your idea or feature request might already be captured in the collection of [Dataverse issues] but if not, the best way to bring it to the community's attention is by posting on the [dataverse-community Google Group][].
 You're also welcome make some noise in the [#dataverse IRC channel][] or cram your idea into 140 characters and mention [@dataverseorg][] on Twitter.

 Once an idea/feature request has been received by the Dataverse Development Team the process outlined in the image below happens.